-20. WED, MAR-28 Ravi Chaturvedi, former CEO, Jet Airways; former President, North-East Asia, Procter & Gamble
+21. THU, MAR-28 Ravi Chaturvedi, ex President, North-East Asia, P&G: Winning as an incumbent in China: Customer focus

-21. MON, APR-02 CASE: Global responses: Saurer: The China Challenge
+22. TUE, APR-2 CASE: Global responses: Saurer: The China Challenge

 A European specialty machine tool manufacturer with large exports to Asia and in particular to China needs to decide how to respond to new, local Chinese competition.
 The case illustrates the growing challenges that Western marketers are facing vis-à-vis new and increasingly sophisticated competitors from developing markets.